grantcolley/dotnetwhat/README.md

 #### WeakReference
 The [WeakReference](https://learn.microsoft.com/en-us/dotnet/api/system.weakreference) class references an object while still allowing it to be collected by garbage collection under memory pressure.
 This can be useful for caching.
 [IMemoryCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/memory#use-imemorycache) uses `WeakReference`.

+#### HttpClient
+Incorrectly using `HttpClient` can result in a resource leak. `HttpClient` implements `IDisposable`, but should not be disposed on every invocation.
+Rather, `HttpClient` should be reused.

+Even when an `HttpClient` instances is disposed, the actual network connection takes some time to be released by the operating system.
+By continuously creating new connections, ports exhaustion occurs.
+Each client connection requires its own client port.
+One way to prevent port exhaustion is to reuse the same `HttpClient` instance.

 #### OutOfMemoryException
 [**OutOfMemoryException**](https://learn.microsoft.com/en-us/dotnet/api/system.outofmemoryexception) is thrown when there isn't enough memory to continue the execution of a program. [“Out Of Memory” Does Not Refer to Physical Memory](https://learn.microsoft.com/en-us/archive/blogs/ericlippert/out-of-memory-does-not-refer-to-physical-memory).
 The most common reason is there isn't a contiguous block of memory large enough for the required allocation size.
 Another common reason is attempting to expand a `StringBuilder` object beyond the length defined by its `StringBuilder.MaxCapacity` property.